SANBI-NBA/templates/README.md

 This repository contains the necessary files for NBA content contributors to set up and test their individual pages for the NBA website.
 It is not intended to function as a website.
 Therefore the overall website setup, such as the top and side navigation bars are not configured in _quarto.yml.

+Reminder: the website NBA is meant to be the equivalent of the synthesis report.
+It is not a technical report equivalent.
+You can (and are encouraged to) link to that kind of technical report detail.
+The addition of references and links to supporting technical detail is a change from the previous synthesis report.
+However, do not try to include the technical report type detail into the NBA Quarto website documents.

 ### quarto-templates

 This folder contains two different templates: